 The only thing to be aware of is that I planned to pull the mesh off so I didn't adhere it to the canvas.
 If you were planning to put the gold leaf over the mesh, you would definitely want to adhere the mesh.

 This painting ended up with a moody, brooding feel to it…which is fine.
-Almost reminds me of a thunder storm, with the gold being lightening flashes.
+Almost reminds me of a thunderstorm, with the gold being lightning flashes.

 Do you see anything in it?
 If I wanted to make this less moody, I would add less black to the blue that I originally laid down.

 With the acrylics, this painting could be made from start to finish in a couple of hours.
 If you need to fill up a large wall space, an abstract painting is an easy remedy.
 There's no right or wrong, just so it's pleasing to your eye.
 I always find it helpful to stand far back from the painting, checking on it several times in different lighting to make sure I like what I see.

 I don't have a great photo of this painting in Kate's apartment…I sent it up with my parents so haven't seen it ‘in action' yet.
 But Kate assures me it is helping to fill some blank wall space.

 So, do you think you'll make an abstract painting for your home?
 If you need a little nudge and some ideas to make an Abstract Painting, pin this for your future reference.

 Thanks again for spending a few minutes of your busy day with me today.

 Please know that I welcome each and every comment that comes my way.
 If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
 I usually send out 2-3 emails a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!